International Hybrid-Technical

 A model can be registered at any phase, which allows pre-existing models (or open-weights) to be onboarded.
 Onboarding an inference-ready model must undergo post-safety. - TEE-Deployed Container:

-After passing pre-safety (safeguards), a training model and container are loaded into a TEE for privacy-preserving execution of a workload, which are securely decrypted by model authors at runtime.
+After passing pre-safety (guardrails), a training model and container are loaded into a TEE for privacy-preserving execution of a workload, which are securely decrypted by model authors at runtime.

 During execution the container is sealed & air-gapped (non-interactive with restricted system network).
 Once a Workload completes, Runs are assembled and a new 'Pending' inference model is registered.